-- an evaluation from the head of the teaching unit, or equivalent as appropriate to the academic unit; - an evaluation from any other designated review committee, such as the rank and tenure committee at the teaching/academic unit or a group of senior faculty, as the unit defines (n.b.: The committee names the individual heading or representing, for the purpose of correspondence, the committee in its letter, e.g. "Jane Smith, Chair, Rank and Tenure Committee"; letters from "Rank and Tenure Committee" or "Senior Faculty" are unacceptable); - an evaluation from the academic unit dean or the University Librarian.
+- an evaluation from the head of the teaching unit, or equivalent as appropriate to the academic unit: - an evaluation from any other designated review committee, such as the rank and tenure committee at the teaching/academic unit or a group of senior faculty, as the unit defines (n.b.: The committee names the individual heading or representing, for the purpose of correspondence, the committee in its letter, e.g. "Jane Smith, Chair, Rank and Tenure Committee"; letters from "Rank and Tenure Committee" or "Senior Faculty" are unacceptable); - an evaluation from the academic unit dean or the University Librarian.

-Do not include annual reviews.
+Do not include the annual reviews that are customary in some units..